BYU-CS-Course-Ops/markdowndata/README.md

 ## Installation

-To install markdowndata, you can install it via pip:
+To install markdowndata, you can use pip:

 ```bash
 pip install markdowndata